wearefrank/zaakbrug/CONTRIBUTING.md

 ZaakBrug is also exposed on `host.docker.internal:8080/`

 #### Configuration
 By default ZaakBrug uses a filebased H2 database for storing the last used zaak and documenten identifiers.
 To facilitate easy swapping between development with docker-compose and the Frank!Runner, the default mount for the database file is `../frank-runner/data`.
 Using the same database file between the Frank!Runner and docker-compose prevents errors surrounding duplicate identifiers while running tests against OpenZaak.
-If you don't have the Frank!Runner installed, you can use `./data` that is commented out instead.
+If you don't have the Frank!Runner installed, you can use `./data` that is commented out instead or add a volume for it.

+### Postgres
+Instead of the default filebased H2 database, a Postgresql database can be used too.
+Adding `-f ./docker-compose.zaakbrug.postgres.yml` to your `docker-compose up` command is all that is needed for this.

+For example: `docker-compose -f ./docker-compose.zaakbrug.dev.yml -f ./docker-compose.zaakbrug.postgres.yml up --build`

+> Note: Database data is not seamlessly shared with the Frank!Runner out-off-the-box.
+In `src/webapp/META_INF/context.xml` you can comment out the H2 configuration and uncomment the Postgress one.
+The Frank!Runner will then use the Postgres database used in the docker-compose.

 ## docker-compose.zaakbrug.staging.dev
 Contains an instance of OpenZaak specifically configured to act as cache or staging for ZGW to ZDS translations.
 It shares a network with ZaakBrug, and should be considered a component of the ZaakBrug deployment for when ZGW to ZDS translations are required.